Why Buy From John Elway Chevrolet - 7 Promises

 The Broncos, perhaps still stinging from their Super Bowl loss, had a disappointing 1990-91 season, even as John Elway set a new personal career-high in completion percentage.

-Into the 90's ... and the record books
+Into the 90's ... and the Record Books

 In 1991-92, John had another stellar year that included the score of his lone receiving touchdown, on a pass from teammate Steve Sewell, in an explosive season opener against Cincinnati, in which he added two TDs rushing and two more passing.
 The Broncos returned to the playoffs, highlighted by a come-from-behind victory over the Houston Oilers in an AFC Divisional Playoff.
 John also earned his fourth Pro Bowl berth.